mulesoft-assets/template-sap2sfdc-customer-migration/README.md

 + mail.to=your.email@gmail.com
 + mail.subject=Mail subject

-# policy for creating accounts in SF syncAccount, assignDummyAccount, doNotCreateAccount
-+ account.sync.policy=syncAccount

 # API Calls <a name="apicalls"/>
 SalesForce imposes limits on the number of API Calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
-Product Broadcast Template calls to the API can be calculated using the formula:
+Customer migration template calls to the API can be calculated using the formula:

 **X / 200**

-Being X the number of Products to be synchronized on each run.
+Being X the number of Accounts to be synchronized on each run.

-The division by 200 is because, by default, Users are gathered in groups of 200 for each Upsert API Call in the commit step.
+The division by 200 is because, by default, Accounts are gathered in groups of 200 for each Upsert API Call in the commit step.
 Also consider that this calls are executed repeatedly every polling cycle.